TEBR Must Reads

-To help leaders navigate this shift, The European Business Review has curated five essential articles that explore how agentic AI is redefining enterprise strategy, global innovation ecosystems, customer relationships, software models, and workforce management.
+To help leaders understand and respond to this transformation, The European Business Review has curated five essential articles that examine agentic AI from multiple angles—strategy, policy, customer engagement, software, and HR.

 1. How Agentic AI is Reshaping Enterprise Infrastructure, Strategy, and Leadership